 Tweaking Instagram on a Mac

 Without using any third-party software on Mac, your Instagram life is pretty much limited to viewing photos, liking, and commenting.
 But it’s not carved in stone, though.
-You can make Instagram think you’re accessing the platform from your mobile phone and thus get access to some of the features unavailable on a Mac.
+You can make Instagram think you’re accessing the platform from your mobile phone and thus get access to some of the features like Instagram DMs and photo upload.

 - Open Safari Preferences > Advanced.